 Electrochemical supercapacitors are charge storage devices that deliver energy densities approaching that of conventional batteries while being charged/discharged in a matter of seconds.
 Conjugated polymers are attractive candidates for supercapacitor electrodes as they are not only pseudocapactitive, but they switch very rapidly between redox states (seconds or less) due to their high conductivity relative to many inorganic counterparts.
 Currently the Reynolds group is focused on designing and developing solution processable conjugated polymers that are highly electroactive over broad voltage range and that are compatible with a wide range of solvents and electrode materials.

-In the Reynolds group we synthesize new materials to study how the polymer repeat unit and pendant side-chains structure impacts materials properties like capacitance and conductivity.
-These materials are then incorporated into devices where processing conditions are taken into account in order to develop prototype supercapacitors.
+We synthesize new materials to study how polymer repeat unit and pendant side-chains impacts materials properties such as capacitance and conductivity.

-We have demonstrated that symmetrical supercapacitors incorporating dioxythiophene-based materials can reach operating voltages > 1.0 V, rapid charged/discharge rates (2 seconds or less), and show remarkable stability (400,000 continuous redox cycles).1 Using the small form factor of these devices, we have worked to increase device current and operating voltage ranges by constructing serial and parallel laminated modules allowing a doubling of the device voltage or capacitance.2 Additionally, copolymers of electron-rich (donor) and electron-poor (acceptor) subunits were synthesized to explore high voltage window devices.3
+We have demonstrated that symmetrical supercapacitors incorporating dioxythiophene-based polymers can reach operating voltages > 1.0 V, rapid charged/discharge rates (2 seconds or less), and remarkable stability (400,000 continuous redox cycles).1 Using the small form factor of these devices, we have worked to increase device current and operating voltage by constructing serial and parallel laminated modules.2

 Left: device lifetime of a Type I supercapacitor with electrochemically polymerized PEDOT as the pseudocapacitive material and an ionic liquid as the device electrolyte monitored over 400 000 cycles with minimal loss of capacitance.
 Middle: schematic of a laminated device modules that can be operated in series or parallel to extend either device voltage or device capacitance.
 Right: comparison of charge/discharge behavior of a single Type I device (black curve) with two device device modules (serial device: blue curve, parallel device: red curve).